hpc2n/course-qmmm/MD_QM-NAMD_GAUSSIAN/Readme.md

 ml GCC/9.3.0  OpenMPI/4.0.3 ; ml VMD/1.9.4a43-Python-2.7.18

 - Start VMD on the terminal by "vmd" (assuming your path is the one where you put the 4ake.pdb file).
-Open VMD:  File -> New Molecule (choose 4ake.pdb) and close the Molecule File Browser box dialog.
+Open VMD:  File -> New Molecule -> Browse, choose 4ake.pdb -> OK -> Load and close the Molecule File Browser box dialog.

 - On VMD Main, go to Extensions -> Tk Console write these commands:
   - (cd $PATH_TO_PDB_FILE if you are working in your local machine)